Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 Biological Psychology

-This module is an opportunity to explore a comprehensive range of key constructs, theories, and research in mental health and forensic psychology.
-You will examine the numerous ways that psychological research, methods, and expertise are applied to the study of criminal behaviour and the issues that psychopathology create within the context of the criminal justice system.
+We will examine the numerous ways that psychological research, methods, and expertise are applied to both the study of psychopathology and to issues that come before the legal system.

-Research Methods: Survey and Qualitative Designs and Analysis
+Research Methods: Survey & Qualitative Designs and Analysis

-The module aims to develop your understanding of survey and qualitative designs and associated methods of analysis.
+The module aims to develop an understanding of survey and qualitative designs and associated methods of analysis related to psychology.

 Criminology in Professional Practice